Last Updated on

 Vaccinations offer protection to your baby from many dreadful diseases.
-Babies are more vulnerable to viruses as their immune system isn’t completely mature and they lack enough stomach acid, facilitating the viruses to multiply faster if they enter the body.
-Hence, it is imperative that your baby gets all the recommended shots on time.
+Babies are more vulnerable to viruses as their immune system isn’t completely mature.
+This increased output of viruses, along with typically lesser attention to hygiene, makes children more likely to spread their infection to others.
+The possibility of transmission is further enhanced when many children are gathered together, such as in child care centres and schools.
+Hence, it is imperative that your baby gets all the recommended shots on time

 Many moms become upset on seeing their babies in pain after a shot.
 Vaccinations are for your baby’s good shouldn’t be avoided.
 However, you can certainly make the experience less stressful for your baby.